q-centrix/hound/README.md

 This will deploy to heroku on every commit to master.

+Visit https://q-centrix-hound.herokuapp.com/repos to add new repos to the scan list.

 ## Configure the Hound Service

 We run Hound as a hosted service at [houndci.com].